 Some libraries don’t expose Observables with the same BuckleScript type signature

 that Wonka uses to type them.
-So while Wonka’s observableT
+So while Wonka’s observableT type is fairly

 lenient it may not work for you.

-type observableT('a) = {.[@bs.meth] "subscribe": observerT('a) => subscriptionT};
+reasontype observableT('a) = {.[@bs.meth] "subscribe": observerT('a) => subscriptionT};

 To work around this you can create a function that casts your observable type

-to Wonka’s observableT
+to Wonka’s observableT.

-type yourObservableType('a);external asObservable: yourObservableType('a) => Wonka.observableT('a) = "%identity";
+reasontype yourObservableType('a);external asObservable: yourObservableType('a) => Wonka.observableT('a) = "%identity";

-This snippet would create an asObservable
+This snippet would create an asObservable function, which can type-cast your

-Observable type to Wonka.observableT
+Observable type to Wonka.observableT and compiles away completely.

 fromCallbag

-transforms a spec-compliant JS Callbag into a source.
+fromCallbag transforms a spec-compliant JS Callbag into a source.

 Since Wonka’s sources are very similar to callbags and only diverge from the specification

-minimally, Callbags map to Wonka’s sources very closely and the fromCallbag
+minimally, Callbags map to Wonka’s sources very closely and the fromCallbag wrapper

 is very thin and mostly concerned with converting between the type signatures.